fredrik-rose/GameEngine/README.md

 Note that the `Debug` configurations is used here.
 This configuration includes debug information which makes it easier to find where a particular problem occurred as it will contain a detailed call stack.
-Unfortunately valgrind is not compatible with the sanitizers used in the `RelWithDebInfo` configuration.
+Asserts are enabled in this configuration.
+Unfortunately valgrind is not compatible with thes anitizers used in the `RelWithDebInfo` configuration.
 To get full coverage of the dynamic code analyzers it is therefore required to run the test under two configurations (`RelWithDebInfo` and `Debug` with valgrind).

 ### Requirements